Cheap Car Insurance in 2026: How to Find Affordable Coverage

 How to Get Cheap Car Insurance for New Drivers:

-• Stay on a parent's policy: The multi-car and family discounts significantly reduce the marginal cost vs. a standalone policy.
+• Stay on a parent's policy: Multi-car and family discounts significantly reduce the marginal cost vs. a standalone policy — a 16-year-old can save ~$2,304/year this way.

-• Maintain excellent grades: Good student discounts of 10–25% reward GPAs of 3.0 or higher.
+• Maintain excellent grades: Good student discounts of 10–35% reward GPAs of 3.0 or higher.
+State Farm offers up to 35% off.

 • Choose a safe, modest vehicle: Insuring a used sedan with good safety ratings costs dramatically less than a sports car or luxury SUV.